oddbird/oddleventy/content/blog/2025/oddcontrast-guide.md

   }]
 ) }}

-You may enter any supported color notation regardless of chosen color format.
-There's also some flexibility when it comes to how you enter your color.
-For instance, you can paste a 6 digit Hex color without the `#`.
-This level of recognition is helpful when coming from design tools as they often will not include the full color notation.
+Regardless of chosen color display format, you can use any valid CSS notation to enter foreground and background colors.

-The same goes for when you are working in decimals, you can paste `oklch(.44 0.1 295)` even though the default is set to display the lightness value as a `%`.
+For instance, you can use decimals in `oklch(.44 0.1 295)` even though the default is set to display the lightness value as a `%`.
 You can even used named colors!
 Here’s `honeydew` as the foreground color.

 {{ embed.figure(
   data=[{